 To clean the sediment buildup, you will use sandpaper.
-Steel wool can be used if the sandpaper doesn’t seem to be making the desired progress.
+Steel wool can also be used, along with a clean cloth.

 Check the water to ensure it runs hot after about 1 – 3 hours, depending on your water heater.
-If the water heater appears to work again, great.
+If the water heater is working again, great.
 If not, you may need to replace the thermocouple.